 MENU

-A career in writing can be broad at best, which is why I'm a big proponent of writers establishing a niche where they can develop some subject matter expertise.
+A career in writing can be broad at best, which is why I'm a big proponent of writers establishing a niche and developing subject matter expertise.
 What's mine?
-I'm so glad you asked.
-Finding and succeeding in a career you love is really my bread and butter.
+Writing about the world of work is my bread and butter (pretty hilarious, considering I’m home alone in my sweatpants).

 Like any good writer, I can tackle nearly any topic—which means I didn’t necessarily set out to become a master of this subject.
 But after a few career-related writing opportunities fell into my lap, it didn’t take me long to realize it was something I loved talking about.
-So, today, that’s what I primarily focus on (with a few exceptions, of course).
-From communication or productivity to building relationships or finding your path, I cover nearly anything related that falls under the "world of work" umbrella.
+So, today, that’s what I focus on.
+From communication or productivity to employee engagement or landing a job, I cover nearly anything that falls under the "world of work" umbrella.

-For over three and a half years, I was a staff writer for the popular career platform, The Muse, where I had the opportunity to write about everything from dealing with obnoxious co-workers to finding your passion to the details you should understand about short-term disability insurance.
+I’ve built a lot of expertise in this area over the years.
+For over three and a half years, I was a staff writer for the popular career platform, The Muse, where I had the opportunity to write about everything from dealing with obnoxious co-workers to finding your passion to what you should know about short-term disability insurance.

-I've collaborated with numerous different tech and software companies like Atlassian, Loom, QuickBooks, Lendio, Hubstaff, Trello, Wrike, Toggl, and more to craft research-backed content about productivity, teamwork, project management, and business ownership.
+This hands-on knowledge is hugely helpful in writing compelling and conversational content that’s beloved by humans and search engines.
+I've collaborated with numerous tech and software companies like Atlassian, Glassdoor, Culture Amp, Handshake, Loom, QuickBooks, Lendio, Hubstaff, Trello, Wrike, Toggl, and more to craft research-backed content about productivity, teamwork, leadership, project management, and business ownership.

-My work has also been published and syndicated by numerous outlets that I previously thought were mere pipe dreams, including The New York Times, Forbes, Fast Company, TIME, Business Insider, Inc., Mashable, and more.
-Hey, not so bad for a girl who got started by writing 500-word posts for a storage unit company, right?
+My work has also been published and syndicated by numerous outlets that I previously thought were pipe dreams, including The New York Times, Forbes, Fast Company, TIME, Business Insider, Inc., Mashable, and more.
+Not so bad for a girl who got started writing 500-word posts for a storage unit insurance company, right?

 WHAT I'VE WORKED ON